 The intense SPIN partnership over the last years has allowed for the development of a series of innovative methods, products and events.
 SPIN publications all informed by qualitative empirical research include:

-Furthermore, multiplier trainings for different sport stakeholders (trainers, clubs, federations) and also European awareness-raising events such as the Football Refugee Day and the Innsbruck Seminar "Involving Young Migrants in Winter Sports" (2012) or the regular European networking conferences – Vienna (2011), Budapest (2017), Lisbon (2018) and the forthcoming event in Vienna (autumn 2020).
+Furthermore, multiplier trainings for different sport stakeholders (trainers, clubs, federations) and also European awareness-raising events such as the Football Refugee Day and the Innsbruck Seminar “Involving Young Migrants in Winter Sports” (2012) or the regular European networking conferences – Vienna (2011) , Budapest (2017) , Lisbon (2018) and the SPIN Women conference in Vienna (2021).